Individual Assessment & Group Learning

 Session Three

-Psychotherapy and Novel Treatments
+Psychotherapy and novel treatments

-- Providers, costs, alternatives
+- Providers, cost, alternatives

 - Using therapy effectively

-- Psychedelics, TMS, ketamine, …
+- Psychedelics, ketamine, …

 Advanced Trauma Skills Group